 - Review the BLS Guidelines: The American Heart Association publishes guidelines for BLS certification, which provide a comprehensive overview of the techniques and procedures you will be expected to know.
 Reviewing these guidelines before the course can help you feel more prepared.

-- Practice BLS Techniques: Practicing BLS techniques with a family member or friends can help you feel more confident when performing the techniques during the exam.
+- Practice BLS Techniques: Practicing BLS techniques with a family member or friend can help you feel more confident when performing the techniques during the exam.

 - Study the Course Materials: Most BLS certification courses provide materials such as books or online modules.
 It’s essential to review these materials before attending the system to ensure you have a solid understanding of the course material.